iturdikulov/notes/research/CG_Cookie-Blender_Basics.md

 also affect to grid and objects (for example location)! (`Scene` tab → `Unit scale`).

-How to quickly set object dimensions to 1 meter for example?
+How to quickly set object dimensions to 1 meter, 1 km, 1 cm for example (without calculation yourself)?
 ?
 Blender support unit prefixes in values, for example 1 mm, 1 cm, 1 m, 1 km, etc. If you type 1 km in some input it will be automatically converted to